samuraicode/statuswall/README.md

 ## Features

-- **27 Popular Services**: Monitor status of major developer tools and platforms
+- **28 Popular Services**: Monitor status of major developer tools and platforms
 - **Configurable Dashboard**: Select which services to monitor from the settings page
 - **Real-time Monitoring**: Displays current status of all enabled services
+- **Historical Tracking**: Track when issues start, how long they persist, and when status changes
 - **Flexible Auto-refresh**: Choose refresh intervals from 1 minute to 1 hour
 - **Visual Countdown**: Progress bar shows time until next refresh
 - **Smart Sorting**: Services with issues appear first, then alphabetically